 Welcome to your personal dashboard based on your current location (You must allow your device to access your location).
 You will be presented with a local community map (as shown) populated with transportation information, businesses, restaurants, and shops.

-From this screen, you are also able to access your calendar, Quick Notes, Emergency team channel, notifications, training courses via the bottom right corner (book icon), team settings via the bottom left corner (gear icon) or real-time communication channels via the top center (double arrows).
+From this screen, you are also able to access your calendar, Quick Notes, Emergency team channel, notifications, training courses via the bottom right corner (book icon), team settings via your avatar top left corner (gear icon) or real-time communication channels via the bottom center (double arrows).

 Each installed beacon verifies the location of both patients and staff while actively using Optonome within any brick and mortar home, facility, hospital, workplace or business.
 Optonome uses Beacons as an added layer of security and transparency when receiving and providing human services in any location around the world.
-Beacons give families, health professionals, supervisors, managers, and local governments with permission the ability to access and view sensitive behavioral, financial or protected health information (PHI) based on location inside a home or facility including.
-Each beacon has a Bluetooth® Low Enegery transmitter.
+Beacons give families, health professionals, supervisors, managers, and local governments with permission the ability to access and view sensitive behavioral, financial or protected health information (PHI) based on location inside a home or facility.
+Each beacon has a Bluetooth® Low Energy Transmitter.
 It allows Bluetooth devices to broadcast or receive tiny and static pieces of data within short distances inches up to 100 feet.

 When actively using Optonome, smart devices interact with these beacons within distance helping document and verify information related to tasks based on location.